amitbandekar/ChatApp/readme.md

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any features, bug fixes, or enhancements.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 # Contact
 ## For any inquiries, please contact [amitbandekar419@gmai.com].
 ScreenShots